 “If they’re month-to-month, I can kick them out quickly.”

-1. What’s my next 12-month plan for this property?
-(Hold, sell, renovate, refinance?)
+- What is my next 12-month plan for this property?
+Hold, sell, renovate, or refinance?

-2. How easily would this home lease if it became vacant in the next 45 days?
+- How easily would this home lease if it became vacant in the next 45 days?

-If your plan is uncertain, the home is easy to lease, and the tenant is strong—month-to-month can be a smart tool.
+If your plan is uncertain, the home is easy to lease, and the tenant is strong, month-to-month can be a smart tool.

 Next steps